jaysalw/csref.dev/readme.md

 3. Keep notes concise and focused on key learning outcomes.
 4. Use clear Markdown headings and consistent formatting.

+Any PR which does not meet these requirements, nor follow the outlined contribution processes will be denied until fixed.
 ---

 ## 🧭 Example Workflow